HewlettPackard/hpe-sd-cloud/kubernetes/helm/sd-chart/README.md

     elk.enabled=true

 Several Kibana indexes are preloaded in Kibana in order to display logs of Service Activator's activity.

+Before deploying ELK a namespace with the name "monitoring" must be created.
+In order to generate it, run

+    kubectl create namespace monitoring

+and this repo must be added using the following command:

+    helm repo add bitnami https://charts.bitnami.com/bitnami

 You can find more information about how to run the example and how to connect to ELK [here](../../examples/elk/)